 But, like all appliances, now and again, KitchenAid mixers can experience some minor malfunctions and other issues.
 To find out what’s wrong with it, you can disassemble your stand mixer.

 But it is best if you choose not to disassemble it.
 Remember: Making any changes to the stand mixer will make your warranty useless.

 Give your mixer at least three minutes to cool down before turning it back on if steam is to blame.
 But, if the appliance has overheated for any other reason, let it rest for 30 minutes before trying to restart.

 2. Mixers Are Misaligned

 KitchenAid recommends a test with a dime!
+A dime is ideal because it is 1/16 inch thick and offers an excellent visual aid.
 Use only a dime, not any other coins.
-A dime is ideal because it is 1/16 inch thick and offers a good visual aid.

 It will help you adjust the clearance of the beater-to-bowl.
-Note, however, that only stainless steel bowls, not ceramic or glass ones, work with the dime test.
+However, only stainless steel bowls, not ceramic or glass ones, work with the dime test.

 3. Oil Leakage

 Now and then, switch on the mixer without any food items in the bowl.
-You can turn it to speed 10 if it has been a long time since you last used it.
 Let it run at this speed for two minutes before using it.
+You can turn it to speed ten if it has been a long time since you last used it.
 Also, before you use the mixer, wipe away any excess oil.